Translated using DeepL

 Code of Ethics

-On 16 February 2024, the Academic Senate of the FI approved the Code of Ethics for Practitioners at the Faculty of Informatics.
-This Code describes the standards of the practitioners' approach to their teaching and to the students agreed by the FI MU academic community.
+On 16 February 2024, the FI Academic Senate approved the Code of Ethics for Practitioners at the Faculty of Informatics.
+This Code describes the standards of practitioners' approach to their teaching and to students, which have been agreed by the FI MU academic community.
 It supplements and explains the provisions of the MU Code of Ethics in the context of FI MU practitioners.
 Its purpose is to contribute to the quality of teaching at FI, the professionalism of practitioners and a fair approach to learners.

 Research ethics at MU